 The Task Management functionality of an Agency CRM allows creating a variety of time-framed tasks and assigning them.

 The Agency CRM functionality is of great importance to any insurance solution.
-It must be well-thought-out and robust, as the omission of any meaningful details or any possible outages can hamper business interactions or easily be fraught with lost customers or financial losses.
-As there can be numerous regional and other situational nuances, it might probably be better to first mingle at some length with your brokers in order to get a better understanding of their actual needs and impart these needs to your insurance software development company.
+It must be well-thought-out and robust: the omission of any meaningful details or any possible outages can hamper one’s business interactions and easily result in lost customers or financial losses.
+As there can be numerous regional and other situational nuances, it might be a good idea to first mingle at some length with your brokers, get a better understanding of their actual needs, and then share your learnings with your insurance software development company.

-It might be important to enable your insurance brokers to impose privileged access to the different digital assets for different user categories.
-As insurance brokers use different operational systems, one should implement a Cross-Platform module that will allow them to do this seamlessly.
+It might be smart to enable your insurance brokers to impose privileged access to your digital assets for the different user categories.
+As insurance brokers use different operational systems, one should implement a Cross-Platform module to allow them to do this seamlessly.

-The arrival of GDPR and other similar compliance regulations has created the need for one more function that you need to implement – the ability to quickly and effortlessly eliminate client records and any documents that pertain to them, or to anonymize this data.
-It is important to implement this capability so that an existing client can easily request this, and the input captured by your system is paid due attention to without fail or delay.
-One should probably allow for the use case when the end client approaches one of your insurance brokers directly with a request to eliminate their data.
+The arrival of GDPR and other similar compliance regulations has created the need to implement one more important function.
+This function is the ability to quickly and effortlessly eliminate client records and any related documents, or anonymize this data.
+It is critical to implement this capability in such a way that any of your existing clients can easily request this.
+One must make sure that the corresponding input, captured by your system is attended to without fail or delay.
+Also, one should probably allow for the use case, whereby an end client approaches one of your insurance brokers with a request to eliminate their data.

 Policy creation and management software

 The policy creation workflow of your application must have a multi-tier product creation and management hierarchy.
-On the line-of-business level, it must provide a range of default lines-of-business (for example, commercial property or healthcare) within which products (or, in other words, policies) can be created, as well as a capability for creating new lines-of-business.
+On the line-of-business level, it must provide a range of default lines-of-business (for example, commercial property or healthcare) within which products (or, in other words, policies) can be created.
+Besides, the functionality must also include a capability that allows creating new lines-of-business.

-Similar to this, on the lower, product level, the software must provide multiple default product patterns, as well as a function that allows the user to modify them and create custom product instances.
+Similar to this, on the lower, product level, the software must provide multiple default product patterns.
+The user must be able to modify these product patterns and create custom product instances.

-Lastly and importantly, your insurance policy creation and management software must allow dynamic product configuration, spanning policy forms, rules, rates, any policy-related documents and indemnity.
+Lastly and importantly, your insurance policy creation and management software must allow dynamic product configuration.
+This must include policy forms, rules, rates, any policy-related documents and indemnity.

 Document management software